Nenu Naa Rakshasi: Cast

+Production

+The film was awarded the 'U/A' certificate by the Central Board of Film Certification.

 Soundtrack

 Viswa, Rehman, and Anup Rubens contributed the music and background score, respectively, and the trio gave six songs.
 One song is a remix version, and another is an instrumental version by Rubens.
 The song "Padithinammo" is based on Leave Me Alone by Michael Jackson.

 The film's audio was released on 4 April 2011 at the HICC, Hitech City, Hyderabad.
 Puri Jagannadh, music director Subbaraju Viswa, Daggubati Suresh Babu, Sekhar Kammula, V. V. Vinayak, and stars like Daggubati Venkatesh, Ravi Teja, Ram, Lakshmi Manchu, Richa Gangopadhyaya, and comedian-turned hero Sunil were present.

 Reception

 A critic from The Times of India wrote that "Final verdict is that this is the kind of film that tests the audience’s patience".